-With over 244 million regular customers buying everything from books to socks to uranium ore, Amazon.com has achieved founder Jeff Bezos’ goal of becoming "the everything store."
+With hundreds of millions of regular customers and more than 100 million Amazon Prime subscribers buying everything from books to socks to uranium ore, Amazon.com has achieved founder Jeff Bezos’ goal of becoming "the everything store."
 Take a look at some lesser-known facts about the company that has unprecedented access to your wallet.

 When Amazon began experimenting with an eBay-esque auction platform, Bezos himself completed a major transaction: he purchased a complete Ice Age cave bear skeleton for $40,000.
 The towering specimen now stands in the lobby of the company’s corporate offices in Seattle.
 (The cave bear is known for having a penis bone that was frequently fractured during fights.
 It is not part of the display.)